schastny/fix/jvm_notes.md

 * **Unload is not allowed:** A class loader can load a class but cannot unload it.
 Instead of unloading, the current class loader can be deleted, and a new class loader can be created.

 Each class loader has its namespace that stores the loaded classes.
 When a class loader loads a class, it searches the class based on *FQCN (Fully Qualified Class Name)* stored in the namespace to check whether or not the class has been already loaded.
 Even if the class has an identical FQCN but a different namespace, it is regarded as a different class.
 A different namespace means that the class has been loaded by another class loader.

+### The class loader delegation model
+>
+Bootstrap class loader
+↑
+Extension class loader
+↑
+System class loader
+↑
+User-defined class loader
+↑
+User-defined class loader

+When a class loader is requested for class load, it checks whether or not the class exists in the class loader cache, the parent class loader, and itself, in the order listed.
+In short, it checks whether or not the class has been loaded in the class loader cache.
+If not, it checks the parent class loader.
+If the class is not found in the bootstrap class loader, the requested class loader searches for the class in the file system.
+* **Bootstrap class loader:** This is created when running the JVM.
+It loads Java APIs, including object classes.
+Unlike other class loaders, it is implemented in native code instead of Java.
+* **Extension class loader:** It loads the extension classes excluding the basic Java APIs.
+It also loads various security extension functions.
+* **System class loader:** If the bootstrap class loader and the extension class loader load the JVM components, the system class loader loads the application classes.
+It loads the class in the $CLASSPATH specified by the user.
+* **User-defined class loader:** This is a class loader that an application user directly creates on the code.